 \section{Abstract}

-Noisy intermediate-scale quantum (NISQ) devices pave the way to implement quantum algorithms that exhibit supremacy over their classical counterparts.
-Due to the intrinsic noise and decoherence in the physical system, NISQ computations are naturally modeled as large-size but low-depth quantum circuits.
-Practically, to execute such quantum circuits, we need to pass commands to a programmable quantum computer.
-Existing programming approaches, dedicated to generic unitary transformations, are inefficient in terms of the computational resources under the low-depth assumption and remain far from satisfactory.
-As such, to realize NISQ algorithms, it is crucial to find an efficient way to program low-depth circuits as the qubit number $N$ increases.
-Here, we investigate the gate complexity and the size of quantum memory (known as the program cost) required to program low-depth brickwork circuits.
-We unveil a $\sim N \poly \log N$ worst-case program cost of universal programming of low-depth brickwork circuits in the large $N$ regime, which is a tight characterization.
-Moreover, we analyze the trade-off between the cost of describing the layout of local gates and the cost of programming them to the targeted unitaries via the light-cone argument.
-Our findings suggest that faithful gate-wise programming is optimal in the low-depth regime.
+Noisy intermediate-scale quantum (NISQ) devices pave the way for implementing quantum algorithms that offer quantum advantages over their classical counterparts.
+Due to the intrinsic noise and decoherence in the physical system, NISQ machines are naturally modeled as large-scale, low-depth quantum circuits.
+In practice, executing such circuits requires sending program states that encode the relevant instructions to a programmable quantum computer, typically through a cloud service.
+Existing programming approaches designed for generic unitary transformations are computationally inefficient in the low-depth setting, and therefore remain unsatisfactory.
+As such, to realize NISQ algorithms, it is crucial to find an efficient way to program low-depth circuits as the number of qubits $N$ increases.
+Here, we investigate the circuit complexity and the size of quantum memory, known as the program cost, required to program low-depth brickwork circuits.
+We establish a tight worst-case program cost of $\Theta(N\polylog N)$ for universally programming low-depth brickwork circuits in the large-$N$ regime.
+Moreover, we analyze the trade-off between the cost of describing the layout of local gates and the cost of programming them to implement the target unitaries via the light-cone argument.
+Our findings suggest that faithful gate-wise programming is essentially optimal in the low-depth regime.